2022 U.S. Open Men's Singles Draw, Scores - Tennis

-The U.S. Open will produce a first-time men’s singles major champion after Rafael Nadal, Daniil Medvedev and Marin Cilic were bounced in the fourth round.
+The U.S. Open will produce a first-time men’s singles major champion and a first-time world No. 1.

+Carlos Alcaraz, 19 from Spain, gets Casper Ruud, 23 from Norway, in the youngest men’s major final since 2002 Wimbledon.

-Carlos Alcaraz, the No. 3 seed from Spain, is the highest-ranked player left in the draw after outlasting Italian Jannik Sinner in a 5-hour, 15-minute quarterfinal in the latest finish in U.S. Open history (2:50 a.m.).
-At 19, he can become the youngest men’s Grand Slam champion since Nadal won the first of his 22 majors at the 2005 French Open.
+Alcaraz, the No. 3 seed from Spain, was already the youngest men’s major semifinalist since Rafael Nadal won the first of his men’s record 22 majors at the 2005 French Open.
+He survived back-to-back five-setters that ended between 2 a.m. and 3 a.m., then ousted American Frances Tiafoe to reach the final.

+Ruud, who can jump from No. 7 to No. 1 in the rankings, swept 2021 Wimbledon runner-up Matteo Berrettini in the quarterfinals and got by veteran Russian Karen Khachanov in a four-set semifinal.
+He is in a second major final after taking runner-up to Nadal at the French Open three months ago.

 Djokovic was ineligible for the U.S. Open because he is unvaccinated against COVID-19.
 Current U.S. rules require that any non-U.S. citizen must be fully vaccinated against the coronavirus in order to receive a visa to enter the country.